 H-1B: Must be on CWRU payroll.

 J-1: Funding may come from a variety of sources, including self-funding.
+Please see the mandatory minimums a J-1 Scholar must show to establish adequate financial support.

 J-1: Minimum stay is 21 days.
 The minimum does not apply to J-1 Short-Term Scholars.
 Maximum stay is 60 months.